PriorMark

 Confidential business information — a formula, process, design, strategy, or other non-public knowledge — that has commercial value precisely because it is not widely known.
 Unlike patents, trade secrets are protected indefinitely as long as they remain confidential; disclosure destroys the protection.
 PriorMark allows you to timestamp and store a trade secret without disclosing it: the content is encrypted and never made public, but the ledger record proves it existed at a specific point in time.
 This creates a sealed, timestamped record that can be produced in court if ownership or priority is ever challenged — without revealing the secret prematurely.

-← How It WorksTechnology Stack →Disclaimer & Legal →
+← How It WorksTechnology Stack →Legal Precedent →